-‘Big Pits’ are used in carp fishing for two reasons – holding plenty of line and having the capability of casting extreme distances.
+‘Big Pits’ are used in carp fishing for two reasons main reasons.

 How far will you be actually casting?